Washington's students who studied out-of-state saved $50.2 million through WICHE Student Access Programs in 2018-19.

-- Tens of thousands of students from Washington have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program, saving millions of dollars, thanks to reduced tuition rates.
-In just one of the programs, the Western Undergraduate Exchange, Washington students and their families have saved $406.4 million since 1997, when the state started participating.
+- Tens of thousands of students from Washington have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Access Program, saving millions of dollars, thanks to reduced tuition rates.
+In just one of the programs, the Western Undergraduate Exchange, Washington students and their families have saved $496 million since 1997, when the state started participating.

 Washington benefits from WUE in another way: by receiving students from out of state.
-Washington’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
+Washington’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in under enrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in Washington after graduating.
-In 2016-17 Washington received 2,407 students through WUE.
+In 2018-19 Washington received 3,300 students through WUE.

 Western Regional Graduate Program.
-Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2016-17 Washington sent 156 students to out-of-state institutions, while receiving 103.
+In 2018-19 Washington sent 151 students to out-of-state institutions, while receiving 101.

 Washington gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.